Human Rights Summer Fellowships

 - A tentative budget

-Note on COVID-19 implications: Given uncertainly around whether travel will be possible come summer, we ask applicants to open discussions with potential partner organizations around what both in-person and remote placements could look like.
+Note on COVID-19 implications: Given the uncertainty around whether travel will be possible come summer, we ask applicants to open discussions with potential partner organizations around what both in-person and remote placements could look like.

-Students are encouraged to visit the the Haas Center for Public Service, in addition to the Center, for guidance on how to find a partner organization.
+Students are encouraged to visit the Haas Center for Public Service, in addition to the Center for Human Rights, for guidance on how to find a partner organization.
 Here is a helpful link to get started.

 For more information, students can contact Student Services Specialist Denise Fernández.

 If you need a disability-related accommodation and/or need to receive any internship information/application in an alternate format, please contact the Diversity & Access Office at, at phone: (650) 725-0326 or email: firstname.lastname@example.org.